tuna/opentuna/README.md

 npx cdk deploy OpenTunaStack -c vpcId=<existing vpc Id> -c domainName=<domain name of site> -c domainZone=<public hosted zone of your domain in Route53> -c iamCertId=<cert id>
 ```

-There is `CertificateStack` will be created when using IAM cert as CloudFront SSL.
-The stack will create a CodeBuild project to issue new SSL cert from Let's encrypt.
-And the build event can be fired to the pipeline account when deploying stack via below context option,
+The `CertificateStack` will be created when using IAM cert for the CloudFront SSL.
+The stack will create a CodeBuild project to issue new SSL certificates from Let's encrypt.
+And the build event can be pushed to the pipeline account when deploying the stack via the below context option,

 ```
 -c certTopicArn=<arn of sns topic created by pipeline stack>